Best Monitor for Programming in 2026: Top Picks for Developers

 Frequently asked questions

-Do I need a 120Hz refresh rate for programming?
+Do I need Thunderbolt 4 for programming?

 What is the best budget monitor for programming?